Frequently Asked Questions

 In this section are responses to some of the most frequently asked questions from members, including this year's Renewals.

-The MBF Rules provide that annual contributions to the Fund are due and payable on the first day of May in each year, however due to the disruption from the COVID-19 pandemic MBF will be issuing a separate email inviting Members to renew later than 1 May 2020.
-Your current cover will remain in place until you receive your invitation to renew for 2020.
-To ensure that you remain covered - upon receipt of your renewal invitation you must renew promptly in accordance with the instructions provided in the invitation.
+The MBF Rules provide that annual contributions to the Fund are due and payable on the first day of May in each year, however due to the disruption from the COVID-19 pandemic, your cover remained in place until you received your invitation to renew for 2020.
+If you do not renew, you do not have cover and are at risk of having your membership terminated.

 - When do Renewals open?

-Yes, your existing cover remains in place until you receive your email invitation to renew.
+Your existing cover remains in place until you receive your email invitation to renew.
+If you do not renew, you do not have cover and are at risk of having your membership terminated.

 - Do I have to renew my MBF cover even though I am not piloting?